 includes("hello world", 3)

-In the includes function definition, hsonIncludes, pattern matching is used to apply the Haskell isInfixOf function to an argument list consisting of exactly two string elements.
-Otherwise, hsonIncludes throws the appropriate error.
+function to an argument list consisting of exactly two string elements.
+Otherwise, hsonIncludes

 hsonIncludes :: FunctionDefinition